-oceanic processes, as suggested by Bire et al. (2023), Chattopadhyay et al. (2023), and Sun et al. (2024).
+Within the realm of machine learning (ML) applications for ocean forecasting, progress has been somewhat limited.
+Recent developments have marked a shift in this landscape, particularly with the introduction of Fourier Neural Operators for modeling oceanic processes, as suggested by Bire et al. (2023), Chattopadhyay et al. (2023), and Sun et al. (2024).
 These studies present fully data-driven ocean models that match the capabilities of traditional numerical ocean models in predicting high-resolution sea surface height (SSH) fields.
-FNOs are attractive for their performance in learning complex, high-dimensional mappings
+FNOs are attractive for their performance in learning complex, high-dimensional mappings and their ability to incorporate physical laws and constraints, which are prominently observable in the spectral domain.
+A

-295 and their ability to incorporate physical laws and constraints, which are prominently observable in the spectral domain.
-A drawback of FNOs applied to ocean (unlike atmospheric) modelling is the existence of land-covered portions of the domain, which renders challenging the use of periodic basis functions and may create artifacts near land-ocean boundaries.
+- 170 drawback of FNOs applied to ocean (unlike atmospheric) modelling is the existence of land-covered portions of the domain, which renders challenging the use of periodic basis functions and may create artifacts near land-ocean boundaries.
 Concurrently, Wang et al. (2024) introduced a transformer-based model tailored for oceanic applications, demonstrating performance that rivals that of leading operational global ocean forecasting systems.
-Similar advances are being made in datadriven prediction of sea ice cover in the polar oceans (Anderson et al., 2021; see also Bertino et al., this issue).
-This body of work signifies the emergence of a promising research avenue in fully data-driven ocean modeling, despite it still lagging considerably behind the advancements seen in weather forecasting.
-We posit that the drive of fully data-driven solutions in

-NWP by private sector companies is related to the prospect of high-stakes / high-reward applications.
+Similar advances are being made in data-driven prediction of sea ice cover in the polar oceans (Anderson et al., 2021; see also Bertino et al., this issue).
+This body of - 175 work signifies the emergence of a promising research avenue in fully data-driven ocean modeling, despite it still lagging considerably behind the advancements seen in weather forecasting.
+We posit that the drive of fully data-driven solutions in NWP by private sector companies is related to the prospect of high-stakes / high-reward applications.
 Such applications for ocean predictions should be better articulated to attract similar research efforts.
-Careful evaluation of skill, such as now being

-305 discussed more comprehensively in NWP (e.g., Charlton-Perez et al., 2024) will also be required for operational ocean prediction.
+Careful evaluation of skill, such as now being discussed more comprehensively in NWP (e.g., Charlton-Perez et al., 2024) will also be required for operational ocean - 180 prediction.

-Another challenge presents the extension of ML applications to seasonal, inter-annual and multi-decadal i.e. climate i.e. climate i.e. climate i.e. climate i.e. climate i.e. climate increased need scales (see e.g., the discussion in Gentine et al. 2021; Beucler et al. 2024; Subel and Zanna, 2024).
-Here, the increased need of models or invariant operators (physics-based or surrogates) to conserve fundamental properties (mass, energy, momentum,

-310 active tracers) puts severe demands on ML approaches.
+Another challenge presents the extension of ML applications to seasonal, inter-annual and multi-decadal - i.e. climate - time scales (see e.g., the discussion in Gentine et al., 2021; Beucler et al., 2024; Subel and Zanna, 2024).
+Here, the increased need of models or invariant operators (physics-based or surrogates) to conserve fundamental properties (mass, energy, momentum, active tracers) puts severe demands on ML approaches.
 Arguably, as these approaches increasingly incorporate physical knowledge, they will converge to the realm of classical inverse methods (Willcox et al., 2021).